crccheck/raphael-svg-import-classic/CONTRIBUTING.md

 * Commit and push until you are happy with your contribution
 * Make sure to add tests for it.
 This is important to prevent it from breaking in the future.
+* Add yourself to the contributors list in `package.json`